xy124/containered-parflowvr/README.md

 installable through the package manager
 - On top of this an other Dockerfile creates the image parflowvr-run which then is instantiated in the run.sh script.
 - This allows to change settings and other stuff without reinstalling all the packages again.

+## Further Parflow containers
+This repository also specifies containers to run parflow in a *vanilla* state (using the official parflow version without many additionally features) (see parflow-vanilla/README.md) plus there is also a *chocolate* version which consists of the official parflow version with netCDF activated.